Jayson Tatum scores 33 points, Celtics rebound from loss to beat Cavs 106-93 for 2-1 series lead

-CLEVELAND (AP) — Jayson Tatum scored 33 points, Jaylen Brown added 28 and the Boston Celtics looked more like themselves after stumbling at home, beating the Cleveland Cavaliers 106-93 on Saturday night in Game 3 to take a 2-1 lead in the Eastern Conference semifinals.
+Jayson Tatum scored 33 points, Jaylen Brown added 28 and the No. 1-seeded Celtics bounced back from a stumble at home, beating the Cleveland Cavaliers 106-93 on Saturday night to take a 2-1 lead in the Eastern Conference semifinals.

-The top-seeded Celtics didn't mess around after dropping Game 2 on their home parquet floor by 24.
+The Celtics didn't mess around after dropping Game 2 on their home parquet floor by 24 on Thursday.
+They couldn't.

+“We don’t come to Cleveland for the weather, so let’s go,” said Brown, who went 13 of 17 from the field.
+"There’s nothing complicated about it: Play defense and the rest will take care of itself.
+We could have done better, but we kept them under 100.”

-That lackluster performance — Boston was favored by double digits — was reminiscent of the first round, when the Celtics lost Game 2 against Miami before winning three in a row to eliminate the Heat.
+The lackluster performance — Boston was favored by double digits — in Game 2 was reminiscent of the first round, when the Celtics lost the second game against Miami before winning three in a row to eliminate the Heat.

-“We just wanted to bounce back,” said Tatum, who added 13 rebounds.
-“Disappointing loss the other night, coming into a hostile environment on the road.
-It was a good test for us to see how we respond.”
+“Tonight was a great test, an opportunity for us to come out and respond, and play better and harder," said Tatum, who added 13 rebounds and six assists.
+"There was a purpose behind every play.
+We did a good job communicating our actions.”

 Tatum scored on a three-point play and the Celtics opened the second half with 14 straight points to take a 23-point lead.